SSE Event Bus & Backpressure

 References

-packages/acp-bridge/src/eventBus.ts(entire file)packages/acp-bridge/src/bridge.ts(publish sites, esp.BridgeClient.sessionUpdateand the F3 permission events)packages/cli/src/serve/server.ts(SSE route handler — formatsBridgeEventto wire SSE)packages/sdk-typescript/src/daemon/sse.ts(SSE wire parser on the client side)- Wire reference:
+packages/acp-bridge/src/eventBus.ts(entire file)packages/acp-bridge/src/bridge.ts(publish sites, esp.BridgeClient.sessionUpdateand the F3 permission events)packages/cli/src/serve/routes/sse-events.ts(SSE route handler — formatsBridgeEventto wire SSE)packages/sdk-typescript/src/daemon/sse.ts(SSE wire parser on the client side)- Wire reference:

 ../qwen-serve-protocol.md(theLast-Event-IDreconnect contract).